tamizhvendan/tamizhvendan.github.com/source/_posts/2015-06-11-building-rest-api-in-fsharp-using-suave.markdown

 ## WebPart

-The basic build block of Suave is [WebPart](http://theimowski.gitbooks.io/suave-music-store/content/webpart.html).
+The basic building block of Suave is [WebPart](http://theimowski.gitbooks.io/suave-music-store/content/webpart.html).
 It is an alias of function type ```HttpContext -> Async<HttpContext option>```.
 This simple function type actually model whole set of Request and Response model of Http protocol.
-From the Tomasz Heimowski's book here is the definition of ```WebPart```
+From the Tomasz Heimowski's book here is the definition of the ```WebPart```

 > Based on the http context, we give you a promise (async) of optional resulting http context, where the resulting context is likely to have its response set with regards to the logic of the WebPart itself

 A ```WebPart``` represents a http request and response.
 Since it is a function, we can combine multiple ```WebPart```s together and build a complex web application which handles multiple requests and responses.
 This is the beauty of functional programming.
 You just think in terms of one function at a time and make it work.
 Once you are done, all you need to do is just gluing them together.
-Solving problems using this functional abstraction will make things much easier and help you to write less code compare to it's Object Oriented version.
+Solving problems using this functional abstraction will make things much easier and help you to write less code compare to its Object Oriented version.

 The ```OK``` webpart is a very simple one in Suave which takes a ```string``` and returns a http response with the status code ```200``` and the given string.
 Add the following code in the ```App.fs``` and run the console app.